-“My friend is bodysurfing and he hasn’t come up after taking a spill over a big wave,” I yelled up at the stand.
+“My friend is bodysurfing and he hasn’t come up after taking a spill over a big wave,” I yell up at the stand.

-The LA guard got out binoculars and scanned the water where Tim had gone under.
-After seconds, he got on his telephone and called for assistance.
+The LA guard gets out binoculars and scans the water where Tim went under.
+After seconds, he gets on his telephone and calls for assistance.

 “Yup.
 Sounds like a bodysurfer.
 Was he out there alone?”